-We conduct all of our investment activities, except for one property that Simon Property owns directly, through the Operating Partnership and will continue to do so for as long as the Operating Partnership exists.
+We conduct all of our investment activities, except for one property that we own directly, through the Operating Partnership and will continue to do so for as long as the Operating Partnership exists.
 Our primary business objectives are to increase Funds From Operations per share and the value of our properties and operations.
 We intend to achieve these objectives by:

-- pursuing an aggressive leasing strategy; - continuing to improve the performance of our properties through both traditional and innovative management techniques; - renovating and/or expanding our properties where appropriate; - developing new shopping centers when such development meets our economic criteria; and - acquiring additional shopping centers and the portfolios of other retail real estate companies that meet our investment criteria.
+- pursuing a leasing strategy that exploits the geographic diversity, market presence and unique nature of many of our properties; - continuing to improve the performance of our properties through management techniques such as using economies of our scale to help control operating costs and generating additional revenues through merchandising, marketing and promotional activities; - renovating and/or expanding our properties where appropriate; - developing new shopping centers when such development meets our economic criteria; and - acquiring additional shopping centers and the portfolios of other retail real estate companies that meet our investment criteria.